Skip Navigation

 Dr. Pablo Trillo is a board-certified pediatric dentist in Dentistry for Children’s three Ocean County dental offices.
 He is a graduate of Stony Brook University and completed his pediatric dental…

 Sit your child on your lap, facing away from you.
-Cup their chin with one hand, with their head resting against your body.
-Brush teeth and along the gum line.
-Brush gently in small circles.
-Clean every tooth thoroughly and brush the inside, outside and chewing surfaces of teeth.
+Cup their chin with one hand, letting their head rest against your body.
+Brush gently in small circles along the gum line, and clean the inside, outside, and chewing surfaces of every tooth.

 Real Reviews from Real Lakewood Patients.